 "No one.
 Ferrari impressed me during testing.
 Racing is another thing though.
 It is not enough to be fast for a few laps".

 The talks are over.
-The drivers head out of track for the first two practice session of the year.
-In FP1, Michael Schumacher only does two runs.
-The first lap was similar to the one that was set for last year’s pole position.
-He then goes on to set a blistering new lap record with a 1:25:127.
-The Ferrari drives then dives into the pits to watch the other drivers.
-Barrichello is 2nd fastest, 3 tenths slower than his teammate in 2nd place.
-Trulli is an astounding 1.8 seconds behind the Ferrari.
-The other drivers are trudging along.
-Despite the change of regulations, new tyres and the replacement of car pieces, the other drivers are two slower than Michael.
-In FP2, the German sets a really impressive 1:24:718 time.
-Barrichello is a tenth behind in 2nd place.
-The best of the rest remains Jarno Trulli.
-The Renault drivers gets within a second of Michael.
-What is most striking is the ease with which the two Ferrari drivers are able to set those laps times.
-Some of the greatest drivers are present to see the two practice sessions and are astounded by Ferrari’s domination so far.
-Stirling Moss, the eternal runner-up in the 1950s behind Fangio, comments:
+The drivers head out on track for the first two practice session of the year.
+Michael Schumacher only does two runs in FP1.
+The first lap was similar to the one that was good enough for pole-position in 2003.
+He then sets a blistering 1'25"127 lap time, which is a new track record.
+The Ferrari driver dives into the garage to watch the other drivers.
+Barrichello is 3 tenths slower than his teammate and will start alongside Michael.
+Trulli is an astounding 1.8 seconds behind the Ferrari champion.
+The other drivers are two seconds slower than Michael, despite the change of regulations, new tyres and the replacement of car pieces.

 "I would feel psychologically shattered if I were a Ferrari rival".

-Jackie Stewart and Niki Lauda, who have three titles each, agree with this statement and add:
+The three-time champions Jackie Stewart and Niki Lauda agree with this statement:

 "We knew that Ferrari worked well through the winter break but not to this extent".

-People inside the Scuderia Ferrari team try to calm the enthusiasm despite setting record during the first day of the Australian Grand Prix weekend.
-In fact, to be cautious is never enough in these cases especially when it is only the first race of the season.
+The Scuderia Ferrari mechanics are trying to calm the enthusiasm, despite setting a new lap record on Friday.
+Being cautious is never enough in these cases, especially since it is only the first race of the season.
 There many other unknowns to be discovered even if the Maranello team is satisfied by these results.
-It is better to wait until the end of the race to celebrate.
+It is better to wait until the end of the race to celebrate:

 "It is too early to think that we are safe from the other teams.
 We do not know what the others did so far.
 The positive thing is that we understood that we have an exceptional car.
 If the situation does not change – this is always possible in Formula 1 - then we know that we can compete for the championship once again.
 However, let’s not forget what happened at Montevallo last ear.
 We were flying on Friday and then we were nowhere in both qualifying and race".